Why your next rental car might cost more than a plane ticket

 Back then, the prices for an SUV or van were a little higher than his $700 budget for the 10-day trip with his family of five.
 Now, he’s finding options closer to $1,600.

 Fore is not an outlier in his struggle.
-As millions more Americans get vaccinated against covid every week — and millions take to the skies — demand for travel is skyrocketing.
+As millions more Americans get vaccinated against the coronavirus every week — and millions take to the skies — demand for travel is skyrocketing.

 That growing interest is running smack into a dearth of vehicles after rental car companies shed hundreds of thousands of their cars during the earlier days of the pandemic.
 And in many cases, the cars that are available are extremely expensive.